Commercial property management insurance matched to your portfolio

 - Colorado E&O mandate

 - Colorado requires E&O insurance for all active real estate licensees, including property managers, at state-mandated minimums.
-It is one of the only states with a statutory E&O requirement.
-Most commercial management agreements require E&O coverage regardless of state mandate.
+Roughly 15 states mandate E&O for licensees.
+Most commercial management agreements require E&O regardless of state mandate.

 - Institutional owner and REIT contract requirements